This painting at the Met is hidden to remind us of what refugees have done for us

 Spoiler alert: “The Lovers” was completed in 1914 and depicts what the Met describes as “[f]airy-tale details of a Russian town… seen through the window of Chagall’s imaginary scene of his room in Vitebsk, painted in Paris.”
 The actual lovers in the scene are abstract versions of the painter himself and his fiancée Bella Rosenfeld.
 Chagall was originally from Russia and Jewish.
 He fled France for New York after the Nazi invasion in 1940, although he eventually returned.

-In response to the growing refugee crisis and continued non-committals from Donald Trump, IRC president and CEO David Milibrand just issued an open letter calling for the U.S. to “reverse the current course of denying assistance and safety to refugees and asylum-seekers” and continue the historical precedent of welcoming no fewer than 95,000 refugees to the country this fiscal year.
+In response to the growing refugee crisis and continued non-committals from Donald Trump, IRC president and CEO David Miliband just issued an open letter calling for the U.S. to “reverse the current course of denying assistance and safety to refugees and asylum-seekers” and continue the historical precedent of welcoming no fewer than 95,000 refugees to the country this fiscal year.